 Flip your approach and look at the first answer with the hypothesis of it is wrong.
 Then look for evidence to prove it is wrong.
 The good news is your brain still wants to prove your hypothesis correct.
 And proving yourself correct means helping you think of evidence for why the answer is incorrect.

 Then move to the next option with the same approach.

 At the end of the process, there will be one answer you can’t disprove, meaning it is correct by process of elimination.

-Check your inner dialogue and see if you are actively looking to prove or disprove each multiple choice test answer.
+Check your inner dialogue and see if you are actively looking to prove or disprove each multiple-choice test answer.
 If you aren’t working to disprove each one, try it on your next practice exam and see how your scores change from this very small test-taking tweak.

 2. Confidently Change Answers in final Review

 By using the strategy above you will see a big improvement in your scores.
-But it is worth mentioning where we tend to take this strategy to the extreme: during final review.
+But it is worth mentioning where we tend to take this strategy to the extreme: during the final review.